UrielNoether/A-Lovely-Inhibiting-Click-Extension/README.md

 # ALICE: A-Lovely-Inhibiting-Click-Extension
-Making a new custom lock, purely for fun
-This repository is not meant for distribution, and is only meant for testing purposes
+Making a new custom lock, purely for fun.
+This repository is not meant for distribution, and is only meant for testing purposes.

 ### Bookmark
 javascript:(function(){